- Future Students

 It is important to also observe that the hardware, software, data and information components that constitute JCU’s ICT infrastructure, sites and services represent a sizeable financial commitment that must also be protected.

 A visible and effective Cyber Security Program will provide confidence to stakeholders that JCU is adequately managing cyber threats and also provide a strong foundation from which the University can engage in the digital economy.
 The foundation principles of the JCU Cyber Security Program are:

 Confidentiality: the restriction of access to information by authorised persons, entities and processes at authorised times and in an authorised manner.

 Integrity: safeguarding the accuracy and completeness of information and information processing systems.

 Availability: ensuring that authorised users have access to information and associated assets when required.

-ICT are developing and implementing a number of Cyber Security Programs for JCU.
+ICT operate a number of Cybersecurity Programs for JCU.
 Some of the key initiatives include: